lasso-js/lasso/README.md

 };
 ```

-Below is the streams version of the same transform:
+Below is the streaming version of the same transform:

 ```javascript
 var through = require('through');